-Ever since Mini R started nursery, there has been something that I’ve been pondering…
+Ever since our son started nursery, there has been something that I’ve been pondering…

 What the hell do parents do with all the “art work” and creative items that their offspring draw/make/paint?

 I’m not going to lie, as much as I am far from a hoarder, I do like to keep things of sentimental value.
-I will happily chuck clothes I don’t wear, random bits of crap that finds its way into my bedside drawer and a variety of other things but, when it comes to something that means something, that i’ve been given by someone, I really struggle to get rid.
-That, and baby stuff!
+Recently, I have been inspired by a blogger on Instagram called “Organised Motherhood” and been sorting out all my cupboard and drawers, it’s been very therapeutic but my husband thinks I’ve gone mad!
+I have happily chucked away clothes I don’t wear, random bits of crap that finds its way into my bedside drawer and a variety of other things but, when it comes to sentimental things, that i’ve been given by someone, I really struggle to get rid, especially my sons art work.

 All this brings me onto the topic of this post, what do you do with it all?

 The way I see it, there are three options:

 Grandparents, Aunties, Uncles and the little old lady who lives a couple doors down.
 These people will gladly receive a piece of artwork from your child and they love it even more if you put a little note on it and ask the child to give it to them.
 They present it with a beaming smile and BOOM, you’ve off loaded a piece of artwork and don’t have to feel like the worst parent in the world for chucking it!